 In-house Maintenance: Fleets servicing assets in-house can select VMRS codes directly in Fleetio’s web or mobile interface through Work Orders.

 Reporting: VMRS reporting will include scheduled vs. unscheduled maintenance, reason for repair and part information (system assembly component).

 Breaking down maintenance costs by priority can help you identify where you can optimize processes for higher return on investment (ROI), while maintenance categorization by repair reason can help you identify specific cost accumulation areas, such as preventive maintenance or outside influence.
-By adding VMRS capabilities to Fleetio’s platform, we aim to provide customers deeper maintenance tracking and analysis capabilities to improve overall uptime and fleet performance.
+By adding VMRS capabilities to Fleetio’s platform and fleet vehicle maintenance app, we aim to provide customers deeper maintenance tracking and analysis capabilities to improve overall uptime and fleet performance.